ajaykumar4127/phd2mm/README.md

 # Personal Helldivers 2 Mod Manager (phd2mm)

-upload screenshots of v1.5 later. should be mostly similar to v1.4 though. you can see readme of v1.4 in the phd2mm v1.4 winforms folder.
+phd2mm v1.5 released. uploading screenshots of v1.5 later. should be mostly similar to v1.4 though. you can see readme of v1.4 in the phd2mm v1.4 winforms folder.

   # Personal Helldivers 2 Mod Manager (phd2mm)